 Graduated with a Master's in Air and Water Resource Management from Duke University in 1999.
 Works for Intel as a Microclimatology Engineer.

 Cindy Jones (2000)

 Cindy just finished a year commitment as a Volunteer ESL Instructor & Environmental Education Program Coordinator with the Sarapiqui Conservation Learning Center in Heredia, Costa Rica.
 She's now back in California looking for another job and would like to do similar overseas work in the future.

 Megan Virgili (2000)

 Megan is a GIS Trainer and Consultant with AllPoints GIS located in Boulder.
 She works with a variety of environmental consulting projects and specializes in customizing internet mapping applications (ArcIMS).
 Megan graduated with a Master's degree in Geographic Information Systems from the University of Redlands.

 Katie Rogerson (1998)

-Convervation Campaign Coordinator for the Wilderness Society, Sourthern Rockies Forest Network.
+Conservation Campaign Coordinator for the Wilderness Society, Southern Rockies Forest Network.
 The Southern Rockies Forest Network is a coalition of 24 local, regional, and conservation organizations dedicated to protecting and restoring the wildlands, flora, and fauna of Colorado and southern Wyoming.
 The campaign Katie works on focuses on Responsible Motorized Recreation in the Southern Rockies eco-region.

 Katie found it very difficult after graduation to find a job with a non-profit conservation/environmental organization.
 If she can be of assistance to any student interest in finding a job with a non-profit or non-government organization, please contact her, she would be glad to help!